dudebot/PyJoyMouse/README.md

 ### Execution

-Run run.bat as admin to execute the program.
+Run run.bat as admin to execute the program (ctrl-> right click).
 If your environment variables are configured correctly the same outcome can be achieved by running cmd as admin and then execute `python joystick.py`.

 ### Known Issues

-If the program gives an error about not being able to connect to a joystick and one is clearly connected, change the line `my_joystick = pygame.joystick.Joystick(0)` to `my_joystick = pygame.joystick.Joystick(1)`.
+Sensitivity is not yet adjustable